Geometric ergodicity of a bead-spring pair with stochastic Stokes forcing: Introduction

+As mentioned earlier, the choice of quadratic potential $\Phi$ corresponds to a Hookean spring model.
+There are a number of canonical choices for nonlinear spring potentials (see \cite{bird} Table 10.1-1) but of particular interest to us are potentials which only allow for a finite maximum extension of the polymer.
+One common choice is known as the \emph{finite extensible nonlinear elastic} (FENE) \cite{bird,2005-afonso,2003-thiffeault} potential:

-As mentioned earlier, the choice of quadratic potential $\Phi$ corresponds to a Hookean spring model, but this yields degenerate dynamics (Proposition \ref{thm:hookean}).
-In the sequel, we place the following assumptions on the nonlinear spring potential.
+The parameter $\rhomax > 0$ is the maximal extension of the chain.
+However, because there is no repulsive force in the potential, we find that systems with these potentials have degenerate dynamics (Proposition \ref{thm:hookean}).
+In the sequel, we place the following assumptions on the spring potential.